-On January 1, 2018, the use of recreational marijuana will become legal in the state of California.
-Recreational sales will be permitted on January 2, 2018.
-Under the Adult Use of Marijuana Act, individuals 21 years or older will be permitted to use marijuana recreationally and sales for adult-use will be legal.
+On January 1, 2018, the use of recreational marijuana became legal in the state of California.
+Under the Adult Use of Marijuana Act, individuals 21 years or older are now permitted to use marijuana recreationally.

 Obtaining a Seller’s Permit

 Like other businesses selling goods, individuals and startups interested in selling cannabis or cannabis products will need to register for a seller’s permit.
 This is a basic prerequisite when applying for a cannabis dispensary license.
 There is no cost to obtain a seller’s permit in California.

 There are a few cases where you may be exempt from registering for a seller’s permit, specifically if you operate a collective that dispenses medical marijuana.
 For recreational marijuana dispensary owners, there is no exemption.